pachterlab/varseek/docs/build.md

 Whether to consider the forward and reverse-complement mutant sequences as distinct if merging identical sequences.
 Only effective when merge_identical is also True.
 Default: False (ie do not consider forward and reverse-complement sequences to be equivalent)

 `-koh` `--keep_original_headers`
 Whether to keep the original sequence headers in the output fasta file, or to replace them with unique IDs of the form 'vcrs_<int>.
-If False, then an additional file at the path <id_to_header_csv_out> will be formed that maps sequence IDs from the fasta file to the <mut_id_column>.
+If False, then an additional file at the path <id_to_header_csv_out> will be formed that maps sequence IDs from the fasta file to the <var_id_column>.
 Default: False.

 **Optional arguments to generate additional output**
-`-smuc` `--save_mutations_updated_csv`
+`-smuc` `--save_variants_updated_csv`
 Whether to update the input `mutations` DataFrame to include additional columns with the mutation type, wildtype nucleotide sequence, and mutant nucleotide sequence (only valid if `mutations` is a csv or tsv file).
 Default: False

 `--save_wt_vcrs_fasta_and_t2g`